Abdulrehmanba01/Abdulrehmanba01.github.io/ICG Process API.md

 #### Responses
-The response of this endpoint service request contains the  `Task<string>` object that returns the value for successfully deleting the scheduled transaction.
+The response of this endpoint service request contains the  `Task<string>` object that returns the value for successfully deleting the scheduled card transaction.

 #### Response headers-JSON
 |Header|Value|